Fawley branch line

 The Fawley branch line, also known as the Waterside line, is a standard-gauge railway line to Fawley, in the English county of Hampshire.
 It is on the opposite side of Southampton Water from the city of Southampton itself, in an area known as Waterside.
 For 40 years a passenger service operated, but this was withdrawn except for the occasional enthusiasts' railtour.
 The line serves the freight needs of Marchwood Military Port, having also served the same function for Fawley Refinery until 2016.

 A proposal to reopen the line to passengers with two stations at Marchwood and Hythe and trains to Southampton Central was first made in 2009 and was incorporated into the plans for the Restoring Your Railway fund.
 The fund was cancelled in September 2024, resulting in the proposal for restoring passenger services being scrapped as a result.

 History

-Authorised in 1903, after some years of trying, the line was built under the Light Railways Act 1896 as the Totton, Hythe and Fawley Light Railway and opened on 20 July 1925.
+Authorised after some years of trying by the Totton, Hythe, and Fawley Light Railway Order 1903, the line was built under the Light Railways Act 1896 as the Totton, Hythe and Fawley Light Railway and opened on 20 July 1925.
 It begins at South West Main Line at Totton, west of Southampton, where -bound trains run parallel with the branch for 1 mi before curving away to the south.

 The passenger service served Marchwood, Hythe, and Fawley.
 Between Hythe and Fawley there was a Hardley Halt which opened for workmen in 1958 and closed in 1965.
 Operated by steam trains, then the Hampshire diesel-electric multiple units, the service was withdrawn on 14 February 1966.